What shampoo can I use on my dog? How do you make dog shampoo? These questions about dog shampoo will be answered in this article.

+If you have no dog shampoo, what can you use?
 A dog shampoo can be made from ingredients that are readily available in your house.
 Do you want to make dog shampoo for your beloved pooch?
 Here is how:

 Mix the organic dish soap and apple cider vinegar.
 Add water and mix.
 Pour in the vegetable glycerin and shake the mixture well.
 Shake your homemade dog shampoo well before every use to mix the ingredients.

 You can use essential oils such as chamomile, tea tree, lavender, and citrus for a more desirable smell.
 To keep lice and fleas away from your pooch, add an essential oil such as cedar wood, lavender, and lemongrass.